sarmadadm/capstone/README.md

-# Title: Unveiling Urban Road Challenges - NYC Pothole Prediction
+# Title: NYC Pothole Prediction - Urban Road Challenges

 ## Overview
 A Data-Driven Exploration of Potholes in NYC with Predictive Modeling, Spatial Analysis, and Strategic Recommendations